edadma/bloomui/README.md

 # PetalUI

-A React component library built with DaisyUI and Tailwind CSS.
+A comprehensive React component library built with DaisyUI and Tailwind CSS.

 ## Demo